 Understanding the TCP/IP Stack

-The TCP/IP stack explains how data moves across networks.
+The TCP/IP stack explains how data moves across networks troubleshooting and system communication.

 IT professionals should understand: